Home

 During his research tenure, he worked as a Research Assistant on several projects sponsored by UNICEF and the Bureau of Police Research and Development (BPR&D).
 He has actively participated in numerous national and international conferences, seminars, and workshops, where he has presented academic papers.
 Notably, his first research paper was awarded Best Research Paper at the 36th All India Criminology Conference held in New Delhi.

-Dr. Valan has published eighteen research articles in reputed peer-reviewed journals.
+Dr. Valan has published twenty research articles in reputed peer-reviewed journals.
 In recognition of his contributions to the field, he received the ISV Fellowship Award in 2016 from the Indian Society of Victimology.
 He has also represented India at academic events in Belgium, Poland, and Dubai.
+His areas of expertise include Victimology, Policing, Juvenile Justice, and Crime Prevention, and he brings with him over 10 years of research and teaching experience.

 Restorative Justice